This recipe for Chocolate Cashew Cookies made with ghee is a rare gem from India’s bakery tradition.

 - Prepare the wet ingredients: In a tiny saucepan, gently heat the half cup of ghee to melt, but do not boil it.
 Add honey and stir well to mix.

 Make the cookies

-- In a mixing bowl, add barley flour, rice flour, cocoa powder, baking powder, and cardamom powder, and mix well.
+- In a mixing bowl, add sugar, barley flour, rice flour, cocoa powder, baking powder, and cardamom powder, and mix well.

-- Add the prepared sweetened ghee, and use a wooden spoon or your fingers to mix until it forms into a thick dough.
+- Add in the prepared sweetened ghee, and use a wooden spoon or your fingers to mix until it forms into a thick dough.
 Mix in chopped cashews, reserving 2 tablespoons for the topping.

 - Shape the dough into a thick rectangle, cover with plastic wrap, and refrigerate for 30 minutes so the dough is more firm when you roll it out.
 (You can also refrigerate it overnight, but it will take time to warm the next day before you can roll it.
 I did this, and ended up warming my dough in the preheating oven for a couple minutes to soften it.)

 - When you are ready to make the cookies, sprinkle a work surface with a bit of rice flour.
 Place the dough in the middle of the surface.
 Push the dough down with your fingers and palms, and then use a rolling pin to lightly roll the dough.
 Use your fingers to push in the edges until you have a rectangle sized 7x9 inches, and about a third of an inch thick.
 Press in the reserved cashew topping with your hands.

 - Use a cookie cutter or knife to create 12 equally-sized 2-inch square cookies.
 (Use the leftover rectangle edges to create “sample” cookies for the cook.)